Go Back Up

 The Ultimate Disaster & Emergency Management Conference for Aus & NZ professionals

-Disaster & Emergency Management Conference bring together some of Australia and New Zealand’s most dedicated sector leaders, professionals and service providers in the one place for two big days of learning, listening, strategising and conceptualising the future of the sector.
+The Disaster & Emergency Management Conference brings together some of Australia and New Zealand’s most dedicated sector leaders, professionals and service providers in the one place for two big days of learning, listening, strategising and conceptualising the future of the sector.

 How do we advance professionalisation, leadership and integration?